epicallan/epicallan.github.io/posts/2019-11-12-http-requests-with-hreq.md

 ### Running api endpoint functions

-With in the main function; the API endpoint functions run within the`Hreq` monad.
+In the main function; the API endpoint functions run within the`Hreq` monad.
-The Hreq monad has an instance of the `RunClient` class and `MonadIO` class.
+The Hreq monad is an instance of the `RunClient` class and `MonadIO` class.

 ```haskell
 main :: IO ()